 - Dogs are social creatures and need playtime.
-It is important that you, as the owner, set the beginning and end times for the game.
+It is vital that you, as the owner, set the beginning and end times for the game.
 Your dog should not demand the game be played.
 Have a specific fetch toy and take it out only when it is time to play.
 If a dog is good for six fetches, then stop at four.
 Gradually add a repetition on each day until your dog will do two dozen back and forth.
 Put the toy away when the game is over.
 This will ensure that the dog stays motivated and does not lose or destroy the toy.

 - Have chew toys for your dog when not playing.
 Do not play fetch with your dog’s chew toys, as that will reinforce your dog’s demanding play at the wrong times.

 - Controlling when and what to play with will put you in the role of leader and prevent dominance issues.

 - Feed your dog twice per day.
 This will satisfy your dog and prevent possible mood swings due to likely low blood sugar.

 - Calmly walk your dog twice a day for 20 minutes.
-On the walks, you can also include some basic obedience training such as sits and downs.
+You can also include some basic obedience training, such as sits and downs on the walks.
 This also encourages your dog to keep its focus on you.

-A dog that is lacking exercise is more likely to have stress and tension.
+A dog lacking exercise is more likely to have stress and tension.
 Tiring a dog out with a long walk, a good run, or play goes a long way in reducing stress.

 8. Obedience training